GSG-K3/React-Native-workshop/Recat-Native-Share.md

 ```
 $ yarn add react-native-share
 ```
-Or if are using npm:
+Or if you are using npm:
 ```
 $ npm i react-native-share --save
 ```